shesharpnl/.github/README.md

 ## Security

-If you discover any security vulnerabilities, please report them following the instructions in our security [documentation](SECURITY.md).
+If you discover any security vulnerabilities, please report them following the instructions in our [security documentation](SECURITY.md).
 Your responsible disclosure is appreciated.

 ## License

-Our project is licensed under the [MIT License](LICENSE).
+Our projects are licensed under the [MIT License](LICENSE).